Alternative Names: Johnstone's hole, The gripes

 From Glasgow: 76 miles 1 Hr 30 minutes Google

-Lat & Long: N56.0062N W-2.5177W Post code EH42 1HX
+Lat & Long: N56.0062N W-2.5177W Postcode EH42 1HX

 Site entry/exit There are three ways into the water here we have tried.
 A shore entry off the rocks at the East side of the main harbour to the North into the sea.
 Fairly shallow slope into the sea, which can make entry a bit tricky when slippy.
-Second entry is at the West side of the harbour, down the back of the wall to the North and into the sea at “ Pebble Beach ”.
+The second entry is on the West side of the harbour, down the back of the wall to the North and into the sea at “ Pebble Beach ”.
 There are no pebbles here, just large kelp covered rocks.
-Mainly used it for exit as the premier entry is via a giant stride entry off the harbour wall at the harbour exit/entry.
-There is a big sign saying specifically to divers not to block the harbour entry, however it is not too specific, and we have done this a few times, at lower tides, when there have been no boats around.
-Once in the water move in to the harbour wall and descend down so you are out of the way quickly.
-The drop is a good 10ft or so, with enough water underneath at fairly low tides – however you should make your own judgement and I can not pay for any broken legs.
+Mainly used it for the exit as the premier entry is via a giant stride entry off the harbour wall at the harbour exit/entry.
+There is a big sign saying specifically to divers not to block the harbour entry, however, it is not too specific, and we have done this a few times, at lower tides, when there have been no boats around.
+Once in the water move into the harbour wall and descend down so you are out of the way quickly.
+The drop is a good 10ft or so, with enough water underneath at fairly low tides – however, you should make your own judgement and I can not pay for any broken legs.
 The further round you go the clearer you are from the actual harbour entry, but the rougher the terrain is.
 Also, I’d go for a good clear stride out!

 Underwater directions: To the north of the harbour wall is a “lagoon” of protected water with barrier rocks out to the open sea.
 From the entry at the East you can swim out to the north towards the rocks and return by the same route, we have aimed at the Yettes, but haven’t made it that far and back, but other reports I have seen say it is possible.
 Depth out at the Yettes it is reported to be 15-18m.
-From the harbour wall jump you should follow the wall round to the north and back east into the lagoon.
-If you continue hugging the wall you will return back into Pebble Beach for a shore exit.
-This route isn’t long enough for a full dive and there are various options for swimming around including round Johnstones Hole to one of the deeper points, but only around 11-13m depending on tide.
+From the harbour wall jump, you should follow the wall round to the north and back east into the lagoon.
+If you continue hugging the wall you will return back to the Pebble Beach for a shore exit.
+This route isn’t long enough for a full dive and there are various options for swimming around including round Johnstone's Hole to one of the deeper points, but only around 11-13m depending on the tide.
 Alternatively or additionally you can carry on east past Pebble Beach.
 Probably possible to carry on down to the east entry/exit point, but only tried this once and got too caught up in looking around and ended up surfacing only half way down – not a great idea as you then have to surface swim one way or other – exit up over the harbour wall would only be feasible for SAS types and probably only if you left your dive kit!
-Certainly possible to swim from east to west entry exit or other way in one dive When we have dived here we have found the visibility pretty clear compared to the surrounding areas – however that just may be luck rather than local conditions – although we have put it down to being fairly sheltered.
+Certainly possible to swim from east to west entry-exit or another way in one dive When we have dived here we have found the visibility pretty clear compared to the surrounding areas – however that just maybe luck rather than local conditions – although we have put it down to being fairly sheltered.
 There is normally a fair amount of life here, lots of crustaceans and a fair amount of small fishes, again probably attracted by the shelter.
 All in all, this is a very nice dive site, a good selection of sea life to be found, with a theme park level entry.
 It is not a difficult dive site, but exit can be hard work

-Nearest Public phone: At harbour
+Nearest Public phone: At the harbour

 Mobile Network service: Fine